Marlie-Mae/BMI-Calculator/README.md

-# 📌 BMI Project - Completed
+# 📌 BMI Calculator Project - Completed

 The **BMI (Body Mass Index)** project has been completed as of **February 3, 2025**.
 It provides a simple and effective way to calculate and display BMI values based on user input.
 The project is deployed on **GitHub Pages** for easy access and usage.